-Required Staff - Looks at your Required Staff metric you’ve built to determine the number of employees scheduled in an area (most common)
+Required Staff - Looks at your Required Staff metric you’ve built to determine the number of team members scheduled in an area (most common)

 Learn from past worked hours - Checks for previously logged shifts in your areas

-Minimum Coverage - Looks at openings and closing times and ensures that there’s always an employee working in each area from open until close
+Minimum Coverage - Looks at openings and closing times and ensures that there’s always an team member working in each area from open until close

 Starting Hour Block

-Allows you to select whether employee shift times can start on hourly, 30-minute or 15-minute intervals.
+Allows you to select whether team member shift times can start on hourly, 30-minute or 15-minute intervals.

 This button will create EMPTY shifts based on your demand signal metrics and the preferences you added into Auto-Build.